pyth-network/pyth-client/README.md

 ./scripts/build.sh
 ```

-If you are using an M1 mac, you will need to build this repository inside a linux docker container, as the build depends on
+You may want to build this repository inside a linux docker container for various reasons, e.g., if building on an M1 mac, or to run BPF binaries.
-some linux-specific libraries.
-You can run the following command to open a shell in a linux docker container with the current
+You can run the following command to open a shell in a linux docker container with the pyth-client directory mounted:
-directory mounted:

 ```
-export PYTH_REPO=`pwd`
+export PYTH_REPO=/path/to/host/pyth-client
 export IMAGE="docker.io/pythfoundation/pyth-client:devnet-v2.8.1"

 docker run -it \